 Court documents now shed light on the seriousness of the scam.

-In one case, the men, identified as Nick Costa, 21, and Alex Costa, 42, went to the home of an elderly man.
+In one case, prosecutors said the defendants went to the home of an elderly man.
 They said they wanted to apply a product to his roof to help preserve the shingles.
 The alleged victim insisted he did not want the service but the men proceeded to spray a 6-foot area on the roof, according to court documents.
 The man said he became frustrated because his roof no longer matched.
 The men said they could finish the roof with 10 gallons of Sherwin-Williams shingle saver paint.
 They reportedly told him is would cost $149 a gallon with labor.

 Investigators said they then told the man it took 35 gallons to finish the job and the bill was now more than $5,200.
 The man said he was able to talk them down to $5,000.
 Investigators said the the contractors only painted part of the roof and got overspray on the siding.
 Marathon County investigators also learned Sherwin-Williams makes no such product.